CindyJS/CindyJS/plugins/cindygl/CindyGL3D.md

 Depending on the bounding box type there may be additional variables

-Sphere/Cylinder:
-* `cglCenter`: the center of the bounding sphere
+* `cglCenter`: the center of the bounding sphere/cylinder/cube
 * `cglRadius`: the radius of the bounding sphere/cylinder
-* `cglPointA` `cglPointB` the two endpoints of the bounding cylinder
+* `cglOrientation` the orientation of the bounding cylinder (vector from first endpoint to center / center to second endpoint)

-Triangle/Mesh:
+* `cglCubeAxes` the axes vectors of the bounding cubioid as 3x3 matrix

-* `cglSpacePos`: position of current pixel in space
+* `cglSpacePos`: position of current pixel in space (for triangles/mesh)

 ## Built-in functions